 S1.
-Cognitive Abilities Course Outcomes No. 1.
-Information assimilation Understand, reflect and articulate the basic concept of management along with the and recall evolution of management and the development of different schools' management thoughts.
-2. Analytical and Formulate and implement strategic plans and conduct the process environmental application oriented analysis and diagnosis.
-3. Synthesis of concepts Apply principles involved in organising and departmentation with due and their application consideration of the notions of authority and responsibility, accountability, span of management as well as understand the implications of different organization structures in terms of their organizational outcomes.
-4. Decision-making and Make informed staffing decisions based on an understanding of theories of inter-personal skills motivation and principles involved in communication and leadership.
+Cognitive Abilities Course Outcomes No. 0 1.
+Information Understand, reflect and articulate the basic concept of management along assimilation and recall with the evolution of management and the development of different schools' management thoughts.
+2. Analytical and Formulate and implement strategic plans and conduct the process application oriented environmental analysis and diagnosis.
+3. Synthesis of concepts s Apply principles involved in organising and departmentation with due and their application consideration of the notions of authority and responsibility, accountability, span of management as well as understand the implications of differ organization structures in terms of their organizational outcomes.
+4. Decision-making and d Make informed staffing decisions based on an understanding of theories of inter-personal skills motivation and principles involved in communication and leadership.
 5. Analytical, synthetical Implement and apply control mechanisms. and application oriented 6.
 Divergent thinking Appreciate emerging issues in management such as globalisation, ethics and responsibility, work force diversity, technological innovation, TQM and also empowerment of employees and incorporate the implications thereof in decision making.